Despicable Me: Box office performance

-The franchise has grossed a total of more than $4.4 billion, making the Despicable Me franchise the highest-grossing animated film franchise, and the 15th highest-grossing film franchise of all time.
+The Despicable Me franchise has grossed a total of more than $5 billion, making it the highest-grossing animated film franchise, and the 15th highest-grossing film franchise of all time.

 Critical and public response

+Accolades

-AccoladesDespicable Me 2 was nominated for the Academy Award for Best Animated Feature, but lost to Frozen.
-Three Despicable Me films were nominated for the Critics' Choice Movie Award for Best Animated Feature.
-The first and second film were nominated for the Golden Globe Award for Best Animated Feature Film.
+Despicable Me 2 was nominated for the Academy Award for Best Animated Feature.
+Alongside the second film, Despicable Me and Minions were also nominated for BAFTA Award for Best Animated Film.
+The first three Despicable Me films each received a nomination for the Critics' Choice Movie Award for Best Animated Feature.
+Despicable Me and Despicable Me 2 were nominated for the Golden Globe Award for Best Animated Feature Film.